CTBT/dotnet_basics_2/readme.md

 We want to make the data access code reusable by extracting it to a separate library.
 - Add a ``library`` project to your solution and move your code there
-- Provide a ``PokemonService`` class with public methods to receive the pokemnon list and pokemon details
+- Provide a ``PokemonService`` class with public methods to receive the pokemon list and details of a pokemon
 - use a constructor and a private property to provide the IPokemonApi instance
 ---